punchouty/racloop-mobile/README.md

 * New SMS Gateway account
 * Offline fonts
 * Calendar widget missing arrow-right and arrow-left - Done
+* URL mapping for mobile.
+Not required.
+Need to change.

 Rohit to do
 * Session time out handling - web and mobile also - To change session time out - http://grails.github.io/grails-howtos/en/performanceTuning.html